 In my previous post explaining Honors Points and what they mean, I mentioned that these points can help students along the pathway to Honors Distinction.
-But what exactly is Honors Distinction, and why should anyone work towards it?
-Much like my last post seeking to “demystify Honors”, I hope that this post will answer some basic questions about the Honors Program’s various opportunities.
+But what exactly is Honors Distinction, and why should you work towards it?

 Honors Distinction is a 3-Tiered Title